 Rat Droppings

 Rat infestations are noticeable when you begin to see droppings in your home.
-Droppings are black and very similar in shape to a grain of rice, but slightly larger.
+Droppings are black and very similar in shape and size to a raisin.
 You may also notice the unpleasant smell of rat urine.

 Gnawing Marks